boginw/P5/report/5 Iteration 4/Overview of the project.md

-# Overview of the project
+# Overview Of The Project
 Every essential part of the system is introduced at this point, and this chapter will show how the different parts operate together in the final product.
 The system itself is divided into two subsystems, the car system and the Speed Sign Recognition system (SSR system), this chapter will resemble that by explaining those subsystems individually and end of by describing the communication between them.

-## The car system
+## The Car System
 The car is a relatively simple system.
 It consists of three components which each has their specific responsibility.
 Firstly there is a component which responsibility is to handle the communication with the SSR system.
 The internal communication between the components is dealt with by an observer pattern, meaning that the parts depending on the messages from the SSR system are added as observers to the communication component.
 In this project, the word `observer` and `listener` will be used interchangeably.
 How the communication component work will be shown in [@subsec:communication], the rest of this section will focus on the other two components of the car system.

-### Motor control component
+### Motor Control Component
 The motor control component has, as the name implies the responsibility for controlling the motors.
 Since the leJOS operating system supplies all necessary boilerplate code to interact with the EV3 brick and the EV3 Motors, the only job of this component is to set the intended speed.
 The speed is defined as degrees per second.
 The maximum sustainable speed is 100 x the battery voltage; this means that depending on the battery voltage the car might not be able to reach its maximum speed.
 Because of that, the group decided to make the recognized speeds relative to the maximum available given the remaining voltage on the battery.
 Making the speeds relative is possible since leJOS supply an interface to get the maximum amount of degrees per second at any point in time.
 So taking a naive approach, and consider the cars, maximum amount of degrees per second as equal to the highest speed recognized by the SSR system.
 Equation [@eq:calculateSpeed] shows how to set the speed relative to the amount of voltage on the battery, given the naive approach.

 $$ \Bigl\lceil \frac{Speed_{max} * Speed_{recognized} }{Speed_{recognitionMax}} \Bigr\rceil $${#eq:calculateSpeed}